Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 # Updating the Card
 This section is dedicated to explaining how to update the card itself.
-The supported and highly recommended way is by using a Python script.
+The main way to do this is by using a Python script.

 <!--## Preliminary steps-->